 These qualifications, and the risks involved, demand a closer look at an individual seller’s facts and circumstances to assess if there is a fit.
 Qualified sellers that choose to participate in the program could receive significant financial benefits and risk reduction.
 However, sellers don’t have much time to act; the program ends on October 17, 2017.

-Please contact Bob Heller or another member of the CN state and local tax practice with any questions, comments, clarifications, or inquiries if you think your company might be ready to participate in the Online Marketplace Seller Voluntary Disclosure Initiative.
+Please contact a member of the CN state and local tax practice with any questions, comments, clarifications, or inquiries if you think your company might be ready to participate in the Online Marketplace Seller Voluntary Disclosure Initiative.

 © Clark Nuber PS and Developing News, 2017.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Clark Nuber PS and Developing News with appropriate and specific direction to the original content.